spacelift-io/user-documentation/docs/integrations/single-sign-on.md

 Spacelift dynamically checks integrated Identity Provider's Well-Known OpenID configuration for a list of supported scopes and, optionally, asks for `profile` and `groups` scopes if those are available.&#x20;

-{% hint style="warning" %}
+!!! warning
     In order to populate the `input.session.teams` value in the Login Policies Spacelift tries to fetch the `groups` claim.
 For many Identity Providers, this claim has to be manually set and configured.
 Bear in mind that some providers such as GSuite do not support retrieving groups of given users.
-{% endhint %}

 ### OIDC Setup Guide Examples: